Chicago just got a little sweeter.

 In addition to a roster of reimagined and never-before-seen installations, there are favorites such as the famed sprinkle pool and pool-side cabanas which caused a stir on social media.
 A shop selling historical ice cream memorabilia, a cafe, and a bar also offer places to relax for those not taking the tour.

-Based in New York, the Museum of Ice Cream exciting museum seeks to “transform concepts and dreams into spaces that provoke imagination and creativity” according to their website.
+The Museum of Ice Cream exciting museum seeks to “transform concepts and dreams into spaces that provoke imagination and creativity” according to the website.
 The consequence is a kaleidoscopic array of surreal and saturated landscapes splashed with dazzling installations through which visitors are invited to connect with themselves and the environment around them.

 When the MOIC first opened in New York back in 2016, it was met with a social media frenzy and hordes lined up outside keen to sample the many ice cream flavors and snap some iconic selfies.